Ag in the Classroom

 In The Fields

-The goal of the Hawaiʻi Agricultural Foundation’s (HAF) In the Field’s Partnership Program is to introduce high school students to the agricultural industry and the diversity of careers available in agriculture.
+The goal of the Hawaiʻi Agricultural Foundation’s (HAF) In the Field’s program is to introduce high school students to the agricultural industry and the diversity of careers available in agriculture.
 The program aims to ensure that we foster and maintain a strong workforce needed to grow and sustain Hawai‘i’s agricultural industry.

 Bring WWWBWS to your classroom